Celicath/GathererMod/README.md

 Other mechanics: Cards care about 2+ Cost cards, Unique cards, on-obtain effect card

+* Requires ModTheSpire and BaseMod.
-* Now you need StSLib(https://github.com/kiooeht/StSLib/releases) to play this mod!
+* Also you need StSLib(https://github.com/kiooeht/StSLib/releases) to play this mod!

 ## Gameplay
 Will add later with screens shots.